jastrzembowski/tshop/README.md

 # TSH SHOP

-Application made according to the design delivered by TSH recruitment team, created for purpose of recruitment in this company.
+Application made according to the design delivered by TSH

 ## Installation